New Patients 410-449-7656

 Taking care of your porcelain veneers is easy and similar to caring for your natural teeth.
 To keep your veneers looking great and lasting a long time, follow these simple steps:

-• Visit Our Offfice Regularly – Regular dental checkups and cleanings will help us keep an eye on your veneers and overall oral health.
+• Visit Our Office Regularly: Regular dental checkups and cleanings will help us keep an eye on your veneers and overall oral health.
 We recommend that you visit us twice a year.

 Porcelain Veneers FAQs

-Learn more about porcelain veneers in our Towson, MD dental office:
+Still curious if porcelain veneers are right for you?
+Learn more about porcelain veneers in our Towson dental office.

 Do dental veneers damage your teeth?

 No, your teeth are safe underneath the veneers.
-While some tooth structure has to be removed for the veneers to fit properly. the tooth isn’t ruined.
+While some tooth structure has to be removed for the veneers to fit properly, the tooth isn’t ruined.
+However, you can still get cavities under the veneer.
+So take good care of your teeth with diligent brushing, flossing, and dental checkups.

 Is getting dental veneers painful?

-The teeth veneers procedure is minimally invasive and not painful.
-After treatment, you may experience some sensitivity when consuming hot or cold beverages or foods because of tooth preparation.
-However, you will get used to your new veneers.
+The veneers procedure is minimally invasive and not painful.
+After treatment, you may experience some sensitivity when consuming hot or cold beverages or foods, but this is temporary.
+You’ll quickly get used to your new veneers and eventually even forget you have them.

 What is the difference between veneers and bonding?

-Tooth veneers and bonding are both cosmetic dental treatments that improve the look of your teeth, but they have some key differences.
+Dental veneers and bonding are both cosmetic treatments that improve the look of your teeth, but they have some key differences.

-Veneers are thin, custom-made shells (usually made of porcelain) that cover the front of your teeth.
-They are great for fixing stains, chips, gaps, or misshapen teeth.
-Veneers are durable, stain-resistant, and require more tooth preparation.
+Veneers are thin, custom-made porcelain shells that cover the front of your teeth.
+They’re great for fixing stains, chips, gaps, or misshapen teeth.
+Veneers are durable, stain-resistant, and need more tooth preparation.
 They typically last 10–15 years with good care.

-Dental bonding uses a tooth-colored resin that is applied directly to your tooth and shaped to fix small chips, gaps, or discoloration.
-Unlike veneers, bonding does not require removing enamel, making it a quick and reversible option.
-However, bonding is not as strong as veneers and may need touch-ups or replacement every 5–7 years.
+Dental bonding is a tooth-colored resin.
+The dentist applies it directly to your tooth and shapes it to fix small chips, gaps, or stains.
+Unlike veneers, bonding doesn’t need enamel removal, making it a quick and reversible option.
+However, bonding isn’t as strong as veneers and may need touch-ups or replacement every 5–7 years.

 How long do porcelain veneers last?